-We are currently meeting with stakeholders throughout the State to gather input on the current Statewide Preservation Plan, which will be completed by the end of 2018.
+We are currently meeting with stakeholders throughout the State to gather input on the current Statewide Preservation Plan, which will be completed by 2020.
 Keep checking back here for updates!
 You may also receive periodic updates by following and subsrcibing to our blog.

 Getting the Future Right - Preservation Plan 2014-19

 The Department of Archaeology and Historic Preservation (DAHP) has released its Washington State Historic Preservation Plan 2014-19: Getting the Future Right for public review and comment.
 The 59 page document represents the culmination of eight months of meetings, presentations, and stakeholder input on goals for the state’s historic preservation community to achieve during the five-year planning cycle.

 Getting the Future Right has three goals each with a series of supportive strategies and tasks.
 The plan also identifies key players for implementation plus associated products and timeframes.
 Also in the plan for review is a description of the planning public participation process, an assessment of the status of the Washington State Inventory of Cultural Resources, and statewide trends affect preservation work.
 DAHP is required to produce and help implement a state historic preservation plan on a five year cycle as a result of provisions in the National Historic Preservation Act of 1966.